 Most of the desserts served throughout the country is commonly made with fresh fruits such as apples, plumbs, strawberries, and cherries.
 Yeast dough, quark, eggs, and sugar are other common ingredients in German desserts.

-Ice cream and sorbets are also very popular in Germany.
+Ice cream and sorbets are also popular in Germany.
 It’s been a favorite since the 1920s when immigrants from Italy came to Germany.
-Ice cream is today a big part of the country and almost every town have its own local Italian ice cream parlors.
+Ice cream is today a big part of the country and almost every town have its own local Italian ice cream parlor.

 - Rote Grütze